Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 Each Project, Folder and File may have an associated wiki page describing it.
 The project wiki is a good place for an overview of the challenge and instructions for participating.
 For background on how to create and share Projects, Files and Folders, please see our [making a project guide](/articles/making_a_project.html).

 All DREAM challenges should have a live and staging site.
 The two projects should be named something like this:  "Your DREAM challenge" and "Your DREAM challenge staging site".
 It is important to note that the live site will act as a splash site as the DREAM challenge is in development.
-The main challenge project can serve as a 'landing page' for visitors wishing to learn about the challenge, as well as a repository for data files and other resources related to the challenge.  **All edits and changes even after the challenge has launched should be made on the staging site**
+The main challenge project can serve as a 'landing page' for visitors wishing to learn about the challenge, as well as a repository for data files and other resources related to the challenge.

+{% include important.html content="All edits and changes even after the challenge has launched should be made on the staging site." %}

 The comprehensive [DREAM Challenge Wiki Template](https://www.synapse.org/#!Synapse:syn2769515/wiki/) is a great starting point for your challenge's wiki pages.
 It also helps to have a look at [some examples from previous challenges](https://www.synapse.org/#!Challenges:DREAM).  **This page will act as the staging site until the challenge is ready to be launched.
 Then all the pages on the staging site will be copied onto the main site.** To copy the Challenge Wiki Template to your new project:  Say your private project is "syn0123456".
 First, ensure your project has no wiki page (deleting the current one if necessary).
 Here are the ways to copy a wiki from one project to another.